allouchear/CdftT/README.md

 See examples/ folder.

 ## knowns bugs
- - Problem with reading of orbitals and basis from Molden/Gabedit/Gaussian log/Gaussian fchk.
-No problem for WFX file.
+ - Problem with reading of orbitals and basis from Gaussian fchk.
+No problem for WFX, Gaussian log, Molden, Gabedit files.
+ - Problem saving orbitals if read from a Molden/Gabedit/Gaussian log/Gaussian fchk file.

 ## Contributors
  - [Abdul-Rahman ALLOUCHE](https://sites.google.com/site/allouchear/Home)